pavitranew/session-7-rest-ang/README.md

 Changes to the db persist and are relected in the view.

-Delete all your pirates and naviagate to `http://localhost:3001/api/import` to re-import them.
+Delete all your pirates and navigate to `http://localhost:3001/api/import` to re-import them.

 ### Animation